-When a sponsorship commitment has been secured, the Sponsorship Subcommittee shall obtain a completed sponsorship application and forward it to both the Graphic Designer and Conference Accounting consultants.
-The Conference Accounting Consultant will provide the sponsor with an invoice based on the completed application.
-When the invoice is paid, the Conference Accounting Consultant will notify the Sponsorship Co-Chairs and the Graphic Designer.
-When the logos are received by the Conference Website/Mobile Application Consultant they are uploaded to the conference website and added to the mobile app.
+When a sponsorship commitment has been secured, the Sponsorship Subcommittee shall obtain a completed sponsorship application and forward it to both the Graphic Designer and Conference Accounting Contractor.
+The Conference Accounting Contractor will provide the sponsor with an invoice based on the completed application and when paid, notify the Sponsorship Co-Chairs and the Graphic Designer.

-Once the Graphic Designer receives payment confirmation, the order of the next steps is:
+Once a sponsorship is paid, the Graphic Designer::

-• Send the “Conference Program Ad and Logo Specification” sheet to the sponsor (see Appendix J);
+• Sends the “Conference Program Ad and Logo Specification” sheet to the sponsor (see Appendix J);

-• Receive logos and send to Web Consultant for web posting;
+• Receives logos and sends to the Website/Mobile Application Contractor for posting on the conference website and mobile app;

-• Place ads in conference program;
+• Places ads in conference program;

-• Follow up as needed to gather logos and program ads prior to printing;
+• Follows up as needed to gather logos and program ads prior to printing;

-• Add sponsors to “Thank You” listing, conference programs sections A & B, forward for posting;
+• Adds sponsors to “Thank You” listing, conference programs sections A & B, forwards for posting;

-• Update the exhibit map by identifying sponsor booth and table top assignments, forward for posting;
+• Updates the exhibit map by identifying sponsor booth and table top assignments, forwards for posting;

-• Work with lanyard, bag, wristband, etc., sponsors, CHC and Conference Management Contractor to produce these items.
-IMPORTANT TO NOTE: Sponsorship Subcommittee should specifically inquire of sponsor whether the sponsor will produce the giveaway item or, more typically, whether they will simply provide artwork to the Graphic Designer to contract with a vendor.
-If the CHC/contractors are responsible for the production of the item, a product the sponsor is satisfied with will be selected.
-However, the scoping of cost and appropriate items will be done by the Chapter contractors, with the CHC providing input on the final selection, to assure that the cost to produce the item with sponsor & APA imprints will not exceed the amount of the sponsorship;
+• Works with lanyard, bag, wristband, etc., sponsors, CHC and Conference Management Contractor to produce these items; and

+NOTE: Sponsorship Subcommittee should inquire whether the sponsor will produce the giveaway item or, more typically, whether they will simply provide artwork to the Graphic Designer to contract with a vendor.
+If the CHC/contractors are responsible for producing the item, a product the sponsor is satisfied with will be selected.
+However, the scoping of cost and appropriate items will be done by the Chapter contractors, with the CHC providing input on the final selection, to assure that the cost to produce the item with sponsor and APA imprints will not exceed the amount of the sponsorship;

-• Coordinate signs with the Conference Management Contractor to acknowledge all sponsors.
+• Coordinates signs with the Conference Management Contractor to acknowledge all sponsors.

-NOTE: it is the responsibility of the Sponsorship Subcommittee Co-Chairs to proofread any document or diagram provided by the Graphic Designer for correct representation of sponsors’ names or logos.
+NOTE: The Sponsorship Subcommittee Co-Chairs is responsible for proofreading any document or diagram provided by the Graphic Designer for correct representation of sponsors’ names or logos.

 G. CONFERENCE PROFITS

 The annual conference is the major revenue source for APA California and the eight Sections.
-A profit of at least $120,000 should be achieved (increased from $100,000 in 2015).
-The Board will review the conference profit amount each year at the time of the selection of the venue to ensure that the amount keeps up with inflation and Chapter financial needs.
+A profit of at least $120,000 should be achieved (based on 900 registrants.)
+For conferences with higher attendance, strive for a profit margin of 20-25 percent of gross income.
+The Board will review the conference profit goal each year when a venue is selected to ensure that the amount keeps up with inflation and the financial needs of the Chapter and Sections.

 H. CONFERENCE PROFIT DISTRIBUTION

-Before any profits are distributed, the Conference Accounting Contractor will pay all conference expenses from gross conference revenues, costs of accommodations and other bills associated with the conference, and the cost of all Board-contracted Conference Consultants and will collect, or account for, any revenue due to the Conference from the Chapter or other source.
-Following payment of conference expenses, the Conference Accounting Consultant will disburse the net conference profits using the following formula after Board approval:
+Before any profits are distributed, the Conference Accounting Contractor will pay all conference expenses from gross conference revenues, including the costs of accommodations, conference facilities/services and conference contractors, and will collect or credit all revenue due to the conference from APA National (registration), the Chapter and other sources.
+Following reconciliation of income and expenses, the Conference Accounting Contractor shall disburse the net conference profits using the following formula after Board approval: